JMcrafter26/sora-global-extractor/README.md

 | [streamwish](./extractors/streamwish.js) | [50/50](https://github.com/50n50) | ✅ |
 | [SpeedFiles](./extractors/speedfiles.js) | [Cufiy](https://github.com/JMcrafter26) | ✅ |
 | [Vidmoly](./extractors/vidmoly.js) | [Ibro](https://github.com/xibrox) | ✅ |

+## Global Extractor

+The global extractor is a function that can be used to extract stream URLs from any of the available extractors.

+You can find the global extractor [here](./global-extractor/output/global_extractor.js).

 ## Example Usage